Do you Know how Long Does a cat Stay in Heat?

 Stages of the Cat Heat Cycle:

-The queens’ estrus cycles go through five stages of different lengths.
+The queens’ oestrus cycles go through five stages of different lengths:

 However, when it comes to mating, the queens are very much receptive to males during this stage.
 It may last for three to 14 days.
 If a queen is not mated within the period, she may go back to this stage after several days.

-Metestrus (or Diestrus): It is the period after estrus of mating that usually lasts for 30 to 40 days if the queen did not get pregnant.
+It is the period after oestrus or mating that usually lasts for 30 to 40 days if the queen did not get pregnant.
 However, if she did, pregnancy usually lasts for 60 to 64 days, on average.